- Prep School

 Classical Civilisation will give you an appreciation and understanding of them and reveal the effect they still have on humanity.

-There are three areas for study and examination for each civilization:
+There are three components for study and examination.

 The challenge of A Level Latin develops naturally from the skills developed at GCSE.

-Each component carries equal weight in the final exam.
-The literature covers a range of authors from the magnificent epic of Virgil to the witty love poems of Ovid or forensic speeches of Cireo to the dark politics of Tacitus history.
+For the literature, two texts for each component are studied during the course.
+The literature covers a range of authors from the magnificent epic of Virgil to the witty love poems of Ovid or forensic speeches of Cicero to the dark politics of Tacitus’ history.